RunnersNum40/oryx/README.md

 This is intended to make the code more readable and maintainable, and to ensure that it is consistent with the Equinox library.
 If you want to contribute, please follow these conventions.

+## Credit

+A ton of the code is a slight translation of the code found in the [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3) and [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) libraries which are both under the MIT license.
+The developers of these excellent libraries have done a great job of creating a solid foundation for reinforcement learning in Python, and I have learned a lot from their code.

+In addition, the NDE code is heavily inspired by the work of [Patrick Kidger](https://kidger.site/publications/) and the entire library is based on his excellent [Equinox library](https://github.com/patrick-kidger/equinox) along with some use of [Diffrax](https://github.com/patrick-kidger/diffrax) and [jaxtyping](https://github.com/patrick-kidger/jaxtyping).

 ## TODO

 - Get it working!
+  - Environment implementations
+    - Wrappers for other libraries
+  - Wrappers
+  - Policies
+  - Algorithms
+    - PPO
-- Examples.
+- Examples
-- Use it for research.
+- Use it for research
-- Optimise for performance under JIT compilation.
+- Optimise for performance under JIT compilation
-- Sharding support for distributed training.
+- Sharding support for distributed training
-- Expand RL variants to include more algorithms.
+- Expand RL variants to include more algorithms
-- Create a more comprehensive set of environments.
+- Create a more comprehensive set of environments